abukowski21/SAMI3-GITM-python/docs/source/modules.rst

     :undoc-members:

-More functionality can be unlocked specifically through rinning RegridSami
+More functionality can be unlocked specifically through running RegridSami

 .. automodule:: RegridSami
     :members: